knime/knime-ui-table/README.md

 ## Publishing

 Once a pull request was created and the BitBucket pipeline built successfully, make sure to hit the "Deploy" button responsible for "publish patch version to npm".
-This will increase the package's version counter and make the new version public and available via `npm install`.
+This will automatically create an extra version bump commit which must be included when finally merging the pull request to `master`.

 ## Using the KNIME-Table in a Vue application